ssinghla1989/temporal-worker/README.md

 # temporal-worker

 A minimal Spring Boot application that runs a Temporal worker and exposes an HTTP endpoint to start a workflow.
-The workflow calls an external API via Retrofit and returns a processed string.
+The workflow calls an external API via Retrofit.

 ## Features
 - Temporal Java SDK worker registered on a configurable task queue
-- REST endpoint to start a workflow synchronously
+- REST endpoint to start a workflow asynchronously (returns 202 with IDs)
+- Activity retries and timeouts with explicit non-retryable failure types
 - Retrofit client with OkHttp logging to call an external API
 - Simple, production-friendly structure (activities, workflows, worker registration, options factories)